williamjingjiefeng/AutoConverter/README.md

 	var def = EntityMappingDefinition<CustomerResult, Customer>("Customer");

-	with the mapping at the field level chained up together as follows:
+	with the mapping at property level chained up together as follows:

 	def.From(z => z.YearsWithUs).Then(GetLoyalty).To(z => z.Loyalty);

 	Once you call a def.Convert() on one CustomerResult object, we will return you an auto mapped Customer object.
-Entry point is Program.cs
+Entry point is Program.cs.

 •	As you can see, all mappings are strongly typed with Lambda expression, elimination of \<object\> generic parameters has been endorsed.